-Martin Shkreli kicked off Twitter
+Martin Shkreli kicked off Twitter, Periscope

 Duca is the author of a Teen Vogue op-ed, "How Trump is Gaslighting America," which went viral in December.
 She has 132,000 followers on Twitter.

-A Twitter source confirmed to CNNMoney on Sunday that Shrekli has been temporarily suspended from the platform for his behavior related to Duca.
+A Twitter source confirmed to CNNMoney on Sunday that Shkreli has been temporarily suspended from the platform for his behavior related to Duca.

 Twitter's rules prohibit "targeted harassment," according to a Twitter spokesperson.
 People who get suspended can appeal to Twitter, spelling out why they believe the suspension should be reversed.

-Shrekli had previously "direct messaged" Duca on the platform, asking if she'd be his date to the inauguration on January 20, according to a tweet by Duca.
+Shkreli had previously direct messaged Duca on the platform, asking if she'd be his date to the inauguration on January 20, according to a tweet by Duca.

+"Martin Shkreli is engaged in targeted harassment, and absolutely deserves to have his account suspended," Duca said in a statement to CNNMoney.
+"Trolling seems to be an automatic occupational hazard for female writers who receive any level of professional attention.
+That's something Twitter needs to work harder to fix, but obviously the problem runs far deeper."

+After he was suspended from Twitter, Shkreli continued streaming Sunday afternoon to his 33,799 followers on Periscope.
+He used the platform to broadcast a phone call he had with a New York Daily News reporter seeking comment about the suspension.

 CNNMoney reached Shkreli over email on Sunday.
 "Sorry no CNN for me," he wrote.